LLNL/Sina/python/docs/source/mnoda.rst

 --------------------

 Certain types of Records are expected to recur in data ingested by Sina.
-These types have special field support in datastores created by Sina, and may also support additional queries.
-What follows is a list of the special Record types supported by Sina, and the fields that can be added to a Mnoda Record to take advantage of that additional support.
-Note that **all fields supported by generic Mnoda Records are supported by the special types**, such as :code:`local_id`, :code:`data`, etc. Additionally, **all fields supported by special types that aren't included in the generic Record are optional.**
+These types support additional fields in datastores created by Sina, and may also support additional queries.
+What follows is a list of Sina's special Record types and the fields they support.
+Note that **all fields supported by generic Mnoda Records are supported by the special types**, such as :code:`local_id`, :code:`data`, etc.

 Run
 ~~~